-Twenty countries get an ‘F’ grade – including Viet Nam and Malaysia, which are among the top ten countries with the highest marine catch in their waters.
+Nineteen countries get an ‘F’ grade – including Viet Nam and Malaysia, which are among the top ten countries with the highest marine catch in their waters.
 In these countries, nearly all stocks are unassessed or overfished, and there is little prospect of advancing without major improvements in management.

 Science-based fisheries management, in which policy and management actions are based on fisheries data, is essential for preventing overfishing and securing sustainable fisheries.25,26,27

 We find that most countries do not, and are currently unable to, effectively apply science-based management in all fisheries.
 This is because they do not collect or analyse basic fisheries data, do not base management on scientific evidence and/or do not monitor or enforce regulations to ensure fishers comply with the rules.

 Even the highest performing countries are failing to apply science-based management in all fisheries.
 Nonetheless, most countries (85 per cent) have set clear environmental sustainability goals to guide decision-making – the first step of science-based management.

 Despite their importance in enabling effective management, few countries empower stakeholders, including local fishing communities, to meaningfully participate in management processes.
 Stakeholders act as a source of information on fishing activities, threats and stock and ecosystem health and help

 hold decision-makers to account.35,36,37 Stakeholder participation in decision-making, especially fishers, can also increase compliance with the rules, reducing enforcement costs.38,39

 Yet one-quarter of countries assessed do not legally require authorities to include fishers in decision-making.
 Additionally, nearly 40 per cent of countries lack ‘bottom up’ forms of governance, such as community-based or customary management, where stakeholders are active participants in management processes.